Does this test have other names?

 They can cause blood vessels to narrow and clots to form.
 Clots can lead to heart

-attacks, strokes, pulmonary embolisms, and deep vein thromboses.
-These occur when
+attacks, strokes, pulmonary emboli, and deep vein thromboses.
+These happen when blood

 These antibodies are called lupus antibodies because they were first discovered to